thedlop/sigma_rb/README.md

 cbindgen --config cbindgen.toml --crate ergo-lib-c --output h/ergo_lib.h
 ```

 You will need to copy/move this header to a C INCLUDE search path.
 On my system I can use `/usr/local/include` .
-So I ran the following command to copy the header:
 ```
 sudo cp h/ergo_lib.h /usr/local/include/
 ```